vfmd/vfmd-spec/doc/specification.md

      2. Let _currently open html node_ be the [topmost node of type] _raw html node_

-     3. If the _currently open html node_ is not _null_, and the _html
+     3. If the _currently open html node_ is not
+        [_null_](#topmost-node-of-type-is-null), and the _html tag name_
-        tag name_ of the _currently open html node_ is the same as the HTML tag name of the closing HTML tag that was just identified, the [top node] shall be popped off
+        of the _currently open html node_ is the same as the HTML tag name of the closing HTML tag that was just identified, the [top node] shall be popped off

-     4. If the _currently open html node_ is null, or if  _html tag
+     4. If the _currently open html node_ is
+        [_null_](#topmost-node-of-type-is-null), or if  _html tag name_
-        name_ of the _currently open html node_ is not the same as the HTML tag name of the closing HTML tag that was just identified, then all nodes in the [stack of potential opening span tags] whose _node type_ is not equal to _raw html node_ shall be removed from the stack and interpreted as _text fragments_
+        of the _currently open html node_ is not the same as the HTML tag name of the closing HTML tag that was just identified, then all nodes in the [stack of potential opening span tags] whose _node type_ is not equal to _raw html node_ shall be removed from the stack and interpreted as _text fragments_

      5. For HTML output, the text that represents the closing HTML tag shall be included in the output verbatim.